16 Exercises From the World's Best Trainers

 12 Workout Mistakes That Sabotage Results

-BEST EXERCISE FOR DEVELOPING EXPLOSIVE POWER: RUSSIAN KETTLEBELL SWING
+BEST EXERCISE FOR EXPLOSIVE POWER = RUSSIAN KETTLEBELL SWING

 Rachel Cosgrove, co-owner of Results Fitness in Santa Clarita, California, recommends the Russian kettlebell swing, as an exercise the builds explosive power.
 Cosgrove says this move works the entire body, which burns a ton of calories and develops athleticism and power.
 HOW TO DO IT: Place a kettlebell in front of you and bend at the hips, maintaining a neutral spine.
 Your hips should be just higher than your knees.
 Grab the kettlebell, and hike it back between your legs.
 Using the power of your hips extending forward, swing the kettlebell out in front of you to a point where it is weightless and you are standing tall with good posture, core engaged.
 Let the bell swing back between your legs again as you bend at the hips repeating the swing.